aarongitlin/agv2/source/writings/becoming-a-data-aware-designer-part-i.markdown

 - what we learn if we succeed and how that impacts next steps
 - how much work is it worth putting into this test

-The last point is an important one, and the below chart from King's book has helped me to frame it in my head.
+The last point is an important and complicated one.
 How big of problem are we trying to solve?
 The best possible checkout experience imaginable?
 A better version of the one we have now?
-Understanding the difference between those two approaches is important.
+Understanding the implications between those two approaches is important.

 For example, my team knew that the complexity of our infrastructure meant in the short-term that we could not fundamentally alter our pricing models.
+Essentially we knew that, for now, we were looking to alter and improve the existing system and not change the system itself.
+In the diagram below we can see a visualization of what the difference between these two options implies:

+- Attempting to improve an existing system is to design against local maxima
+- Looking for a better system is to design against global maxima

-Essentially we knew that, for now, we were looking to alter and improve the existing system (local maxima) and not change the system itself (global maxima).
-We should be careful [not to stay that course too long](https://conversionxl.com/blog/local-maximum/), but it's most important to acknowledge and agree as a team where we are right now, and what is the best use of our time.
+We should be careful [not to only chase local maxima](https://conversionxl.com/blog/local-maximum/), but it's most important to acknowledge and agree as a team where we are right now, and what is the best use of our time.

 <div class="image-wrapper medium">
     <img src="../images/blog/local-global-maxima.png" />
 </div>

-### How to decide?
+### Picking hypotheses

 So what information do we use to choose your hypothesis?
 In King's book and in my experience the best ideas come from taking information from multiple sources.
 Perhaps it's a marketing survey, an internal workshop, a high-volume survey, customer support requests, results from an A/B test, or all of the above.
 Data triangulation is the structured utilization of these different sources to help form new hypotheses and approaches.